toivape/nauction/README.md

-# nauction
+# Simple Auction

 ## Overview
-nauction is a Kotlin-based project that uses Spring Boot and various other dependencies to create a web application.
+Simple Auction is a Kotlin-based project that uses Spring Boot and various other dependencies to create a web application.
 This project includes features such as data persistence, web interface, and validation.

 ## Prerequisites
 - JDK 21